enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

-# Migration Guide for Enzyme v2.x to v3.x
+# Migration Guide for enzyme v2.x to v3.x

-The change from Enzyme v2.x to v3.x is a more significant change than in previous major releases, due to the fact that the internal implementation of Enzyme has been almost completely rewritten.
+The change from enzyme v2.x to v3.x is a more significant change than in previous major releases, due to the fact that the internal implementation of enzyme has been almost completely rewritten.

-The goal of this rewrite was to address a lot of the major issues that have plagued Enzyme since its initial release.
-It was also to simultaneously remove a lot of the dependence that Enzyme has on react internals, and to make enzyme more "pluggable", paving the way for Enzyme to be used with "React-like" libraries such as Preact and Inferno.
+The goal of this rewrite was to address a lot of the major issues that have plagued enzyme since its initial release.
+It was also to simultaneously remove a lot of the dependence that enzyme has on react internals, and to make enzyme more "pluggable", paving the way for enzyme to be used with "React-like" libraries such as Preact and Inferno.

-We have done our best to make Enzyme v3 as API compatible with v2.x as possible, however there are a hand full of breaking changes that we decided we needed to make, intentionally, in order to support this new architecture and also improve the usability of the library long-term.
+We have done our best to make enzyme v3 as API compatible with v2.x as possible, however there are a hand full of breaking changes that we decided we needed to make, intentionally, in order to support this new architecture and also improve the usability of the library long-term.

-Airbnb has one of the largest Enzyme test suites, coming in at around 30,000 enzyme unit tests.
+Airbnb has one of the largest enzyme test suites, coming in at around 30,000 enzyme unit tests.
-After upgrading Enzyme to v3.x in Airbnb's code base, 99.6% of these tests succeeded with no modifications at all.
+After upgrading enzyme to v3.x in Airbnb's code base, 99.6% of these tests succeeded with no modifications at all.
 Most of the tests that broke we found to be easy to fix, and some we found to actually be depending on what could arguably be considered a bug in v2.x, and the breakage was actually desired.